rcl9/LEGO-Robotic-Surveillance-Garbage-Can/ReadMe.md

 <img src="/Images/IMG_5055.JPG" alt="" style="width:75%; height:auto;">
 </div>

 Everything was controlled by the 6811-based HandyBoard SBC and its associated [simple controller program](/Src/Robotic_Surveillance_Garbage_Can_Controller.ic) written in '[KISS Interactive C](https://en.wikipedia.org/wiki/Interactive_C)' (IC4).
-The HandyBoard was programmed so that the light sensors would rotate the can around in a circle while the sonar device would be used to “beep” at people if they came too close.
+The HandyBoard was initially programmed so that the light sensors would rotate the can around in a circle while the sonar device would be used to “beep” at people if they came too close.
 The switch determined if the can's top was in the opened or closed position.

 <div style="text-align:center">
 <img src="/Images/IMG_5064.JPG" alt="" style="width:75%; height:auto;">